wonpoint4/Plotter/README.md

 * rebin:INT - Rebinning by merging INT bins.
 * rebin:{bin0,bin1,...,binN} - Rebinning with new bin boundary.
 * replace:STRING->STRING[:tag] - Modify the histogram name.
 You can specify sample tag.
 You can also use regular expression.
+* save:PATH - For *DrawPlot*, specify the path or file format (pdf or png)
 * suffix:STRING[:tag] - Add suffix to histogram name.
 Same with replace:$->STRING[:tag].
 * sysname:STRING - Draw with systematic uncertainties defined by AddSystematic.
 * sysdetail - Decompose systematic uncertainty.
 * sysleg - Draw legend for systematic uncertainties.
+* text:FLOAT,FLOAT,STRING - Add text on the plot.
+Consider PADINDEX syntax for multi-pad plots.
 * type:INT
     * 0:UNDEF
     * 1:Compare - Draw multiple histograms in entries